 - For the next few weeks or so, do not make any attempt to contact your ex, or even inquire about them through friends or family.
 Stay clear; no more text messages, no calling, and certainly do not go hang out at the same places you “just happen” to know your ex does.
 Some believe (including me) that hanging close at this time can be a bad idea.
 Stay quiet for a while.
 Don’t even ask their friends or family how they’re doing.

-With step #2, it is crucial you make the most of the time apart.
-If you do not, you significantly reduce your value in your ex’s eye later on.
+With step #2, you must make the most of the time apart.
+If you do not, you reduce your value in your ex’s eye later on.

-If these steps seem overly harsh to you, and I can understand why then feel free to make your own adjustments.
-But stopping any “I want you back” moves would greatly help your cause.
+If these steps seem harsh to you, and I can understand why, feel free to make your own adjustments.
+But stopping any “I want you back” moves will help your cause.

 Let me explain:

-The above is purposely designed to remove or reduce any trace of you appearing (or being) the weak and needy one in the relationship.
-You might not have noticed, but when your ex broke up with you, you didn’t just lose them.
-You likely lost much of your control as well, or the feeling of control or of being “an equal” with your partner.
-Which is normal and certainly nothing for you to feel sorry about.
-Once you exercise the two steps above (especially #2,) you will gain back some of the power you lost in the breakup.
+The above is designed to remove or reduce any trace of you appearing (or being) the weak and needy one in the relationship.
+You might not have noticed, but when your ex broke up with you, you didn’t only lose them.
+You lost much of your control as well, or the feeling of control or of being “an equal” with your partner.
+Which is normal and nothing for you to feel sorry about.
+Once you exercise the two steps above (especially #2,) you will gain back some of the power you lost to your ex in the breakup.

 If you can’t reach a state of “I’m OK no matter what happens,” then you’re going to have a difficult time persuading your ex you both are “meant to be.”

 Human nature is a fascinating thing.
-Sometimes, doing nothing more than giving someone space can compel them to want to fill that space again...
+Doing nothing more than giving someone space can compel them to want to fill that space…

-When someone who was recently close to us, moves out of our space, we almost always begin to wonder what they’re up to, and who with.
-Or we just miss the feeling of being wanted.
+When someone who was close to us, moves out of our space, we always wonder what they’re up to, and who with.
+Or we miss the feeling of being wanted.

 See the difference?

-But please give your ex something compelling to want to return to!
+Give your ex something compelling they will want to return to.

 If your breakup was an overreaction, rash, and unplanned, then yes.
-It is possible to make up quickly.
+It is possible to get back together quickly.

 In such cases, there is no reason why you can’t make up quickly.
-There isn’t a major blockage, so you just need to admit your hot temper got the better of you.
-Or give your ex a chance to do the same.
+There isn’t a major blockage, you just need to admit your hot temper got the better of you.
+And give your ex a chance to do the same.